Chronic Pelvic Pain

 Obviously when this spontaneously occurs in the daily life of a woman at work or in school or just when walking around, there is a tremendous embarrassment, shame, and anxiety, which ultimately increases depression, anger, frustration, and many other upsetting emotions.

-There are five main root issues that can result in a woman developing PGAD.
-They include:
+There are variable issues that can contribute to a woman developing PGAD/RGS.
+They include any or all of the following:

 - Organ and structural “triggers” of the urinary bladder, such as Painful Bladder Syndrome/Interstitial Cystitis (PBS/IC);